23 Jul Is Coffee Good For Weight Loss?

 DITCH THE SUGAR

-We’ve all heard quite enough about how bad sugar is for us!
-But if you’re still hooked on a sweet coffee fix, try a healthier sweetener.
-Stevia is a more natural, calorie free sweetener.
-It’s widely available at supermarkets.
-Even Starbucks now provides stevia in sachets alongside the standard sugar options.
+We’ve all heard quite enough about how bad sugar is for us.
+If you’re still hooked on a sweet coffee fix, try a healthier sweetener.
+Stevia and xylitol are more natural sweeteners.
+They’re now widely available at supermarkets and Starbucks provides stevia in sachets alongside the standard sugar options.

 MODERATE AND HYDRATE